arjunbishnoi/Echoes/README.md

 # Echoes

-A beautiful time capsule app built with Expo and Firebase.
+A time capsule app built with Expo and Firebase.
 Create, share, and unlock memories with friends.

 ## Features

-- 🔐 **Secure Authentication** - Google Sign-In with Firebase Auth
+- Secure Authentication - Google Sign-In with Firebase Auth
-- 📸 **Rich Media** - Photos, videos, audio, and documents
+- Rich Media - Photos, videos, audio, and documents
-- 👥 **Collaborative Echoes** - Share time capsules with friends
+- Collaborative Echoes - Share time capsules with friends
-- 🔒 **Time Locks** - Set dates to lock and unlock memories
+- Time Locks - Set dates to lock and unlock memories
-- 📱 **Cross-Platform** - Works on iOS, Android, and Web
+- Cross-Platform - Works on iOS, Android, and Web
-- ⚡ **Real-time Sync** - Live updates with Firestore
+- Real-time Sync - Live updates with Firestore
-- 🎨 **Beautiful UI** - Modern design with smooth animations
+- Beautiful UI - Modern design with smooth animations

 ## Quick Start